AOfstein/How-to-Play-Azul/README.md

    - 10 points for completing all 5 tiles of one color.
 - **Penalties:** Lose points for tiles in the floor line.

+> [!IMPORTANT]
+> Scoring individual tiles step wise happens at the end of each turn, then bonuses are accounted for at the end of the game.
+> Example
+> Non-Example

 ### Example Turn
 1. You pick 2 blue tiles from a factory display.
 2. You place them in the third pattern line.